Betula utilis: Description

 Leaves are ovate, 5 to 10 cm long, with serrated margins, and slightly hairy.
 Flowering occurs from May–July, with only a few male catkins, and short, single (sometimes paired) female catkins.
 The perianth has four parts in male flowers, and is absent in the female flowers.
 Fruits ripen in September–October.

 The thin, papery bark is very shiny, reddish brown, reddish white, or white, with horizontal lenticels.
 The bark peels off in broad, horizontal belts, making it very usable for creating even large pages for texts.
 A fungal growth, locally called bhurja-granthi, forms black lumps on the tree weighing up to 1 kg.

 The wood is very hard and heavy, and quite brittle.
 The heartwood is pink or light reddish brown.

 History and use

-The bark of Himalayan birch was used centuries ago in India as paper for writing lengthy scriptures and texts in Sanskrit and other scripts, particularly in historical Kashmir.
+The bark of Himalayan birch was used centuries ago in India as a writing surface for manuscripts of Sanskrit literature, particularly in Kashmir.
 Its use as paper for books is mentioned by early Sanskrit writers Kalidasa (c.
 4th century CE), Sushruta (c.
 3rd century CE), and Varahamihira (6th century CE).
-In the late 19th century, Kashmiri pandits reported all of their books were written on Himalayan birch bark until Akbar introduced paper in the 16th century.
+In the late 19th century, Kashmiri Pandits reported all of their books were written on Himalayan birch bark until Akbar introduced paper in the 16th century.
 The Sanskrit word for the tree is bhûrja—sharing a similarity with other Indo-European words that provide the origin for the common name "birch".